-“I say to my students that when someone goes to the bank for a loan, the bank manager needs to understand that this is not about the pure financial transaction; the customer is fulfilling a dream to buy a house, or a car.
+“I say to my students that when someone goes to the bank for a loan, the bank manager needs to understand that this is not about the pure financial transaction; the customer is fulfilling a dream to buy a house or a car.
 He or she needs to feed that dream; to make it happen,” says Franc.

 “The same should be true for hospitality.
 When people go to a hotel they want to feel appreciated and remembered.
-Our industry needs to move away from the 20th century perception that the product is king and focus more on the entire experience.
-How does the customer feel about being there.
+Our industry needs to move away from the 20th-century perception that the product is king and focus more on the entire experience.
+How does the customer feel about being there?
 It’s about listening rather than being the one doing the talking.

-“The hotel operator might think of the guest stay as a purely commercial transaction; and after the customer has paid their bill and walked out the relationship is over.
-But this would be a mistake, because forging a lifelong relationship with the customer could be very valuable indeed.”
+“The hotel operator might think of the guest stay as a purely commercial transaction, and after the customer has paid their bill and walked out the relationship is over.
+But this would be a mistake because forging a lifelong relationship with the customer could be very valuable indeed.”

 The fightback has begun

-The good news for the hospitality industry is that the customer loyalty problem is recognized and the fightback is already under way.
-Having initially neglected their online offerings, many operators are now using the internet as a genuine shop window, deploying technologies such as virtual reality room walk-throughs, automated chatbots and other devices to draw customers towards direct bookings (often with the promise of an OTA price match or even better deal).
+The good news for the hospitality industry is that the customer loyalty problem is recognized and the fightback is already underway.
+Having initially neglected their online offerings, many operators are now using the internet as a genuine shop window, deploying technologies such as virtual reality room walk-throughs, automated chatbots, and other devices to draw customers towards direct bookings (often with the promise of an OTA price match or even better deal).

-And as they embrace the potential of digital transformation, operators are trying new techniques such as “programmatic personalization”, where customer data feeds algorithms to personalize the stay – in much the same that the online banner advertising we see when visiting websites is often programmed according to our likes and habits.
+And as they embrace the potential of digital transformation, operators are trying new techniques such as “programmatic personalization”, where customer data feed algorithms to personalize the stay – in much the same that the online banner advertising we see when visiting websites is often programmed according to our likes and habits.

 Hilton has been among the pioneers of this approach with its Connected Room application, which was launched a few years ago and has since benefited from a tie-up with entertainment streaming platform Netflix, enabling guests to access their personal Netflix accounts when staying in a Connected Room.